SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ErrorHandling.rst

           case InsufficientFunds(coinsNeeded: Int)
           case OutOfStock
       }

+Throwing an error lets you indicate that something unexpected happened and the normal flow of execution can't continue.
+You use a ``throw`` statement to throw an error.
+For example,
+the following code throws an error to indicate that five additional coins are needed by the vending machine.

+.. testcode:: throw-enum-error

    -> throw VendingMachineError.InsufficientFunds(coinsNeeded: 5)
    xx fatal error

-In this example, a vending machine can fail for the following reasons:

-* The requested item is not a valid selection, indicated by ``InvalidSelection``.
-* The requested item's cost is greater than the provided funds, indicated by ``InsufficientFunds``.
-  The associated ``Int`` value represents the additional number of coins needed to complete the transaction.
-* The request item is out of stock, indicated by ``OutOfStock``.

-Here, five additional coins are needed, so an error is thrown using the ``throw`` statement.

 .. _ErrorHandling_Catch:

 Handling Errors
 ---------------

+When an error is thrown,
+some surrounding piece of code must be responsible for handling the error --- for example, by correcting the problem, trying an alternate approach, or informing the user of the failure.
-There are four ways to handle errors:
+There are four ways to handle errors in Swift.

-* Use ``try`` in a function marked with ``throws`` to allow the error to propagate, and then handle the error in the scope where the function was called.

-* Use ``try`` in a ``do``-``catch`` block to handle the error using a block of code.

-* Use ``try?`` to handle the error as an optional value.
+You can propagate the error from a function to the code that calls the function, handle the error using a block of code, handle the error as an optional value, or assert that the error will not occur.

-* Use ``try!`` to disable error propagation by asserting that no error will be thrown.

-You mark an expression that can throw an error by writing ``try`` in front it.
+Each approach is described in a section below.

+When an error is thrown,
+it changes the flow of your program, so it's important that you are able identify places in your code that can throw errors.
-This keyword calls out the fact that the expression can throw an error and that the lines of code after the ``try`` might not be run.
+You use the ``try`` keyword --- or the ``try?`` or ``try!`` variation --- to call out the fact that a piece of code can throw an error.
+These keywords are described in the sections below.

 .. note::